 A 21 day sugar detox has been gaining popular momentum, and you may be ready to think it would be a good way to free yourself from sugar and carbohydrate cravings.

 If a detox experience is new in your orbit, you may be a little wary about what to expect.
 There are lots of good things about sugar detoxing, which the aim is to eat wholesome, all-natural foods to supply plenty of nutrients while on the detox.
 There are some parts of it that are a little uncertain, like the claim that it will cleanse you of excess candida.
-Here are 10 important items you should consider so that you have a better understanding of what to expect.
+Here are important tips you should consider so that you have a better understanding of what to expect.

 3 Weeks Can Feel Like a Long Time